Audubon’s Warbler. Photo by sambobbing

 As promised!
 (Technically a Yellow-rumped, these days, at least for species-level listing purposes.)

 I remember that I was happy when the Audubon’s and Myrtle Warbler were combined (which some research shows me happened back in 1973, when I would have been 11 and just starting to get serious about bird-watching).
-I didn’t really like the name (Yellow-rumped sounded a little outré to me), and it was a lost species for the life list, but I liked not having to worry about which of the two I was seeing.
+I didn’t really like the name (Yellow-rumped sounded a little outré to me), and it was a lost species for the listing count, but I liked not having to worry about which of the two I was seeing.
 For a common species like the Yellow-rumped, I was all about the ID: list it and move on to something more exciting.

 These days I’m more interested in both the finer points of identification and appreciating the common species, such that I pay more attention to the throats and auriculars of the Yellow-rumped Warblers I see to look for the stray Myrtle’s.
 In So Cal they’re almost always Audubon’s, but a guy can hope.